SJTUBME-QianLab/GBM-Dual_GNN/README.md

 # GBM Dual_GNN

-This repository will hold the PyTorch code of our paper: *A Randomness-Constrained Dual Graph Neural Network for the Diagnosis of Glioblastoma Multiforme Progression*.
+This repository will hold the PyTorch code of our paper: *A Dual Graph Neural Network for the Diagnosis of Glioblastoma Multiforme Progression*.

 The complete codes will be released once the paper is published.